Samsung/CredData/README.md

 - True : It looks like a real credential value.
 - False : It looks like a false positive case, not the actual credential value.
-- Template : It seems that it is not an actual credential, but it is a placeholder.
-It might be helpful in cases such as ML.

 In order to compose an accurate Ground Truth set, we proceed data review based on the following 'Ground Rules':
 1. All credentials in test (example) directories should be labeled as True.